iothaxsf/ccs/README.md

-ccs
 Ti CCS Code

-THis is where we will push the code for the project
+This is where we will push the code for the project